 The Imperial Economy: Britain and the Wider World, 1815-1914

-This module asks you to see British imperialism in a new light as one of the effects of the many-sided expansion of Britain’s society and economy during the long nineteenth century.
+This module asks you to see British imperialism in a new light as one of the effects of the many-sided expansion of Britain’s society and economy during the long 19th century.
 We begin with a nation in crisis in the decades immediately after the Napoleonic Wars and end with Britain as the world’s creditor on the eve of another great war.
 As you might expect there is a large and contentious literature about the subject.
-By the end of the module students will have to make up their own minds about where the British empire began and ended; what exactly we mean by ‘empire’; and whether in fact it would be better to think of a British ‘world system’ in which the empire of the geographers was only the most visible part.
-At the very least, students will know a little more about how national wealth, economic expansion and global power have been connected in the recent past.
+By the end of the module you will have to make up their own minds about where the British empire began and ended; what exactly we mean by ‘empire’; and whether in fact it would be better to think of a British ‘world system’ in which the empire of the geographers was only the most visible part.
+At the very least, you will know a little more about how national wealth, economic expansion and global power have been connected in the recent past.

 The module is taught through ten lectures and seminars.
 The lectures introduce the seminar topics and guide students through the key themes, ideas and historical developments.
 Seminars take place in small groups and concentrate on historical texts and contemporary documents.
-Students are familiarised with the rich literature about British imperialism and encounter some of the contemporary figures - well-known and obscure - who were swept up by the extraordinary momentum of British expansion.
+You will become familiar with the rich literature about British imperialism and encounter some of the contemporary figures - well-known and obscure - who were swept up by the extraordinary momentum of British expansion.
 They will read, for example, an official memoranda in which a British prime minister recommends that gunboats be sent up African rivers and a letter from a colonial official in London warning his government about the consequences of ignoring the wishes of British investors.
 The emphasis is on student comprehension and responses to both texts and documents.

 - Assignment 1, 2,000 words (40%)